 For 100 years, the Order of the Arrow (OA) has recognized Scouts and Scouters who best exemplify the Scout Oath and Law in their daily lives.
 This recognition provides encouragement for others to live these ideals as well.
 Arrowmen are known for maintaining camping traditions and spirit, promoting year-round and long term resident camping, and providing cheerful service to others.
 OA service, activities, adventures, and training for youth and adults are models of quality leadership development and programming that enrich and help to extend Scouting to America’s youth.

-2015 marks the Centennial year of service of the Order of the Arrow to Scouting and fellow man.
+2016 marks the beginning of our second century of service of the Order of the Arrow to Scouting and fellow man.

 The mission of the Order of the Arrow is to fulfill its purpose as an integral part of the Boy Scouts of America through positive youth leadership under the guidance of selected capable adults.